bdbcat/oesenc_pi/CI.md

 -----------------------------

-To use the generated tarballs a new ocpn-plugins.xml file needs to be genererated.
-This is ot ouf scope for this document, see the opencpn plugins project [[5]](#fn5).
+To use the generated tarballs a new ocpn-plugins.xml file needs to be generated.
+This is out of scope for this document, see the opencpn plugins project [[5]](#fn5).

 <div id="fn1"/> [1] https://www.appveyor.com/ <br>